tamccullough88/Vanilla_JS_Memory_Game/README.md

 - create function to play card flip sound when cards are flipped

 citation:

+using https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/ by Marina Ferreira for reference and ideas on how to code.

+using https://dev.to/javascriptacademy/creating-a-memory-card-game-with-html-css-and-javascript-57g1 as more inspiration on code and styling.

+in playgroud 2, I used the Fisher Yates shuffle algorithm.

+I plan on rewriting completely based on what I learn from the two tutorials.

 cards and winning screen were made in canva, all graphics are from canva.